bravehart84/Nomis/README.md

 # Nomis

 Just a few details about my code.
-I was asked to please build a suite of 2-3 test cases for the home page at https://www.nomissolutions.com/.
+I was asked to build a suite of 2-3 test cases for the home page at https://www.nomissolutions.com/.
 I used the Page Object pattern and wrote my tests in /src/test/java/page/tests/ and my Homepage Factory and utilities package are in /src/main/java/.
 I wrote 3 test cases,

 1. Test the Search functionality with a sample word, click the search button and verify that the user is navigated to the correct search results page URL and that search results are displayed.